PrestaShopCorp/nestjs-pino-stackdriver/src/nestjs-pino-context/README.md

 ## TODO

+* Refactoring of Context + PinoLoggerContext, so:
+    * default context is static (create a context in a file and export it)
+    * separate config creation into a tool
+    * you can use createLoggerTool passing the app or a config
+        * if you pass the app, you look for DI dependencies
+        * if you pass the config, you look for default context, and you create a config with the tool
 * Unit Tests
 * Only tested with Express: try it on other platforms
 * RegisterAsync to be able to use configService for logger configs